Shiro1995/wellness_booking_app/README.md

 # Wellness Booking App

 This is a simple repository for building a mobile app by React Native framework.
-It follows the requirement in the coding challenge of my interview.

 ## How To Use?